-Windows 10 allows you to filter search results under three heads, Strict, Moderate and No filter.
+Windows 11/10 allows you to filter search results under three heads, Strict, Moderate and No filter.
 This article will show you the ways to configure your priority.
-You can do this in following two ways:
+You can do this via Windows Settings, REgistry or Group Policy Editor.

 Set The Safe Search Setting Using Local Group Policy Editor